Contact Us Contact Us Replicon Login

 Family Responsibility Leave

-Full-time employees who have been in employment with an employer for longer than four months; and who works for at least four days a week for that employer are entitled to 3 days paid family responsibility leave per year, on request, when the employee’s child is born or sick, or in the event of the death of the employee’s spouse or life partner, or the employee’s parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling.
+Full-time employees who have been in employment with an employer for longer than four months; and who work for at least four days a week for that employer are entitled to 3 days paid family responsibility leave per year, on request, when the employee’s child is born or sick, or in the event of the death of the employee’s spouse or life partner, or the employee’s parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling.
 Family responsibility leave time might differ in a collective agreement.

 An employee may take family responsibility leave in respect of the whole or a part of a day.
 An employee’s unused entitlement to leave lapses at the end of the annual leave cycle in which it accrues.
 Section 27 of the Employment Act.